pangeo-bot/mybinder.org-upgrades/blogpost.md

 Given that these aren't super urgent updates that need to be made seconds or minutes after a repository update, we will go for the easier and less comptutationally-expensive option of cron.

 If you aren't familiar with cron, it's simply a system program that will run whatever command you want at whatever time or time interval you want.
 For now, we've decided that we want to execute this script every hour.

-Since I have a few projects going on, I like to keep the cron jobs in a file:
+Cron can be run on your local computer (though it would need to be continuously running) or a remote server.
+I've elected to throw it on my raspberry pi, which is always running.
+Since I have a few projects going on, I like to keep the cron jobs in a file.

 ```
 vim crontab-jobs